 Thrust bearings locate and keep the crankshaft from moving foreword and backward in the engine block.
-They provide for a specified amount of crankshaft endplay.
-They’re placed into grooves formed in the webbing of the engine block.
+They provide for a specified amount of crankshaft end play.
+Most fit into grooves formed in the webbing of the engine block.
 Some engine manufacturers have these incorporated into the sides of the main bearing.

-Crankshaft endplay is measured with a dial indicator placed against the harmonic balancer or flywheel.
-Prying the balancer or flywheel forward and backward indicates crankshaft endplay.
+Measure crankshaft end play with a dial indicator placed against the harmonic balancer or flywheel.
+Prying the balancer or flywheel forward and backward indicates crankshaft end play.

-Worn thrust bearings are more common in older vehicles with manual transmissions.
-Overloading and misalignment causes damage to these bearings.
-The damage caused by this excessive endplay is evident once the oil pan is removed.
-It wears the crankshaft, main caps, and engine block where the crankshaft rides.
+Worn thrust bearings occur in older vehicles with manual transmissions.
+Overloading and misalignment cause damage to these bearings.
+Excessive end play is evident once the oil pan is removed.
+It damages and wears the crankshaft, main caps, and engine block where the crankshaft rides.